 So, my advice is to get some help.
 Find other bloggers who have been there and done that.
 There is no reason to reinvent the wheel; instead, take a shortcut by asking for help.

-This is exactly why I am currently developing the Blogging Money Formula.
-There are some bloggers who have got it going on.
-They write content that engages their audience, makes them click, and ultimately, makes them buy.
-If you want to create content that does these things, you need the course.
+This is precisely why I am currently developing the Blogging Money Formula.
+Some bloggers have got it going on.
+They write content that engages their audience, makes them click, and, ultimately, makes them buy.
+I you want to create content that does these things, you need the course.

 You can expect to learn the following:

 - Establish yourself as a professional blogger

 - Get brands to reach out to you

 - Build long-term relationships with brands

 - Write content that appeals to your audience and the brand

 - Drive traffic to your blog posts so that brands want to work with you over and over again

 - What to do once your blog post is published so that you get consistent traffic to your blog

 - Build your Instagram account to over 10,00 followers so you can qualify for more Insta opportunities

 - Set a blog schedule that you can stick to once and for all.

 You get all of this and so much more!
 Sign up below to join the waitlist for the Blogging Money Formula.

 Have questions about your new blog?
 Feel free to leave them in the comments below.
 We love helping other bloggers out!

 Good luck, and I wish you much success on your blog!